rasulkireev/gpw/content/articles/django-poetry.md

 poetry init
 ```

-You will be asked to confirm informatino about your project.
-You can skip through the most of it.
+You will be asked to confirm the information about your project.
+You can skip through most of it.

 ![Poetry Init Output.png](./images/poetry_init.png)